yashdeepsharma/crawle/README.md

 ## Usage

-To use the web crawler, run the `main.py` script and provide the seed URLs and maximum number of threads as input parameters:
+To use the web crawler, run the `main.py` script and provide the seed URLs, maximum number of threads, and output file as input parameters:

 ```
 python main.py --seed_urls <seed_urls> --max_threads <max_threads> --output_file <output_file>